Interactive Whiteboard Lesson Plan

 - To read on sight high frequency and familiar words

-Using the Reading Game
+Using the Spelling Game

-by using pupils, e.g. one boy, two boys, one girl, two girls.
-Can they hear the 's' at the end of these words?
+- Demonstrate meanings by using pupils, e.g. one boy, two boys, one girl, two girls.
+Can they hear the ‘s’ at the end of these words?

-very sad because she is stuck in the zoo!
-Tell pupils that we can help Lucy by sorting words into singular and plural and if
+- Teacher loads ‘Singular or Plural’ spelling game on to the interactive whiteboard and explain that poor Lucy the elephant is very sad because she is stuck in the zoo!
+Tell pupils that we can help Lucy by sorting words into singular and plural and if we sort the words correctly we’ll be able to give Lucy some presents.
+This will make poor Lucy happier!

-- Teacher to model clicking and dragging a singular word into the left hand side of one of the boxes.
-Select a pupil to click and
+- Teacher to model clicking and dragging a singular word into the left-hand side of one of the boxes.
+Select a pupil to drag its plural up to the right-hand side of the same box.

-- Continue with the reading game, selecting pupils to come to the interactive whiteboard to click and drag words.
-Choose
+- Continue with the game, selecting pupils to come to the interactive whiteboard to click, drag and drop words.
+Choose different pupils for dragging the presents into the present box.

 - Teaching assistant could work with less able, helping them to find the plural of each word by looking for the 's' at the end.